THINKLab2020/carekit-hyperprotect-lab/README.md

  <br/>

-NOTE 1: If on the TASK [Run 'generate_certs' script for SSL certificates] there is an error - this is fine, these errors are expected.

 NOTE 2: If on the TASK [Running setup via docker-compose.yml] there is an error - please re-run the command.

 **The HPVS configuration should now be complete, follow the validation test section listed below to confirm the setup worked as intended.**